Skip navigation

 To find resources on Research Group Leadership, please follow Research Group Leadership:Mobilising Research Leads for Culture Change

-The Working Group for Responsible Research Assessment makes recommendations for the implementation of responsible research assessment across the University’s activities, though with a particular focus on recruitment, promotion & progression, and the Research Excellence Framework.
+The Working Group for Responsible Research Assessment makes recommendations for the implementation of responsible research assessment across the University’s activities, with a particular focus on recruitment, promotion & progression, and the Research Excellence Framework.

-The working group reports to Research Culture Committee and includes representatives from our academic and professional services communities, and the students’ union.
+The Working Group reports to Research Culture Committee and includes representatives from our academic and professional services communities, and the students’ union.

 More events